 From an accrual accounting perspective, the cost of postemployment healthcare benefits, like the cost of pension benefits, generally should be associated with the periods in which the cost occurs, rather than in the future year when it will be paid.
 In adopting the requirements of GASB Statement No. 45 during the year ended June 30, 2010, the District recognizes the cost of postemployment healthcare in the year when the employee services are received, reports the accumulated liability (benefit) from prior years, and provides information useful in assessing potential demands on the District's future cash flows.
-Recognition of the liability accumulated from prior years will phased in over 30 years.
+Recognition of the liability accumulated from prior years will be phased in over 30 years.

-- A. Plan Description The District provides postemployment healthcare benefits, in accordance with union agreements, to all employees who retire from the District that meet the criteria listed below: - Whenever the sum of an employee's age and number of years of full-time service equals 75 or more, upon retiring the employee may, with carrier approval, continue participation in the District medical insurance program for the employee and the employee's family. - The retiree must agree to pay the District any amount of insurance premium that the District does not contribute. - When a covered retiree reaches the age of eligibility for Medicare, or becomes eligible for any other group or employer medical program, or is covered under a spouse's medical insurance, the employee may elect, with the District's carrier's approval, to supplement this coverage from Medicare of other coverage with the District's medical insurance program. - The District's contribution for that supplemental coverage will be reduced to one-third (1/3) of the amount then being provided.
-If either the retiree or the retiree's spouse reaches the age of eligibility for Medicare, but the other has not, then the District's contribution will be reduced to one-half (1/2) of the amount then being provided, until both have reached the age of eligibility of Medicare. - B. Funding Policy The contribution requirements of the District are established and may be amended by the District's Board of Directors.
+- A. Plan Description The District provides postemployment healthcare benefits, in accordance with union agreements, to all employees who retire from the District that meet the criteria listed below: - At least 15 or more years of service and the sum of an employee's age and number of years of full-time service equals 75 or more, upon retiring the employee may, with carrier approval, continue participation in the District medical insurance program for the employee and the employee's family. - Employee must be receiving benefits from CalPERS - The retiree must agree to pay the District any amount of insurance premium that the District does not contribute. - When a covered retiree reaches the age of eligibility for Medicare (age 65), or becomes eligible for any other group or employer medical program, or is covered under a spouse's medical insurance, the employee may elect, with the District's carrier's approval, to supplement this coverage from Medicare of other coverage with the District's medical insurance program. - The District's contribution for that supplemental coverage will be reduced to one-third (1/3) of the amount then being provided.
+If either the retiree or the retiree's spouse reaches the age of eligibility for Medicare, but the other has not, then the District's contribution will be reduced to one-half (1/2) of the amount then being provided, until both have reached the age of eligibility for Medicare.

+- B. Funding Policy The contribution requirements of the District are established and may be amended by the District's Board of Directors.
 The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually by the District.
-For fiscal year 2013, the District contributed \$30,084 to the plan through payment of benefits. - C. Annual OPEB Cost and Net OPEB Obligation The District's annual other postemployment benefit (OPEB) cost (expense) is calculated based on the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement 45.
+For fiscal year 2014, the District contributed \$61,161 to the plan through payment of benefits. - C. Annual OPEB Cost and Net OPEB Obligation The District's annual other postemployment benefit (OPEB) cost (expense) is calculated based on the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement 45.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.
 The following table shows the components of the District's annual OPEB cost for the year, the amount actually contributed to the plan, and changes in the District's net OPEB obligation:

-Annual required contribution Interest on net OPEB obligation Adjustment to annual required contribution \$ 146,458 19,440 (28,105) Annual OPEB cost (expense) 137,793 Contributions made · (30,084) Increase in net OPEB obligation 107,709 Net OPEB obligation - beginning of the year 485,993 Net OPEB obligation - end of the year \$ 593,702
+Annual required contribution Interest on net OPEB obligation \$ 150,016 23,748 Adjustment to annual required contribution (34,334) Annual OPEB cost (expense) 139,430 Contributions made (61,161) Increase in net OPEB obligation 78,269 Net OPEB obligation - beginning of the year 593,702 Net OPEB obligation - end of the year \$ 671,971